ConnerGrice/Geant4-Development/README.md

 In the primary generator there are 2 different angles the initial particles are given.
 This is because they are in 3D space.

 The first angle is **theta**, this is the angle from the z axis (about the x axis) the particle will be.
-This angle is only between $0 /rightarrow /approx 1.4 /text{rads}$.
+This angle is only between $0 \rightarrow \approx 1.4 \text{rads}$.
 This makes sense since the particles will have some forward momentum due to the direction of the initial beam.
 The other angle is **phi**, this is the angle from the x axis (about the z axis) that the particles will be shot.
 This angle ranges from $-\pi \rightarrow /pi$, which also makes sense since the particles can be shot anywhere within a cone area pointing in the +z direction.

 |Theta|Phi|
 |---|---|